iamarcel/second-brain/src/site/notes/4 Archive/Notes/Posture.md

 	- Palms pointed up
 	- Arms back down, palms back in, while keeping the shoulders in the same external rotation

+A good cue for standing tall: there's a string on top / back of your head pulling you up.
+(Your head should not be looking "up", in fact it should be slightly looking down.
+We've unlearned this because we slouch at our desk and then have to look "up.")

 ## Sitting
 *External rotation of the hips* is key.
 This is why lotus position is so good: when the hips are positioned well, the lower back is in the right position (just like when you flex your butt when standing up).

 Manspreading is a good posture for damage control if you need to sit on a chair.
 See [Kelly on Mansplaining Manspreading](https://www.youtube.com/watch?v=NoYu58tp3wc).

+A good cue for sitting well is this: push your tailbone back into the chair.
+You'll feel you sit a bit higher up as well.

 ## Desk Posture
 Main principle: *keep moving*.